kechcole/Kenya-Demographic-Maps-2023/README.md

 There are four maps showing : Health, Wealth Inequality, Food Insecurity and finally Primary School Attendance.
 The maps were generated using R language in R Studio.

-## Data Analysis.
+## Data Analysis and map production.
-Raw data caontained in tables were extracted using excell and importe into R-Studio for further analysis.
+Data tables from pdf were extracted extracted using Power BI and imported into R-Studio for further analysis.
 There was alot of cleaning to improve quality of data for better manipulation.
 A total of five maps was generated using ggplot2 and sf libraries.